CUMBRIAN COTTAGES &

 Keswick, Lake District

 The market town of Keswick is the North Lakes’ most popular holiday and day trip destination.
 This idyllic and bustling town is situated between the Skiddaw Mountains and Derwentwater Lake.
 There is an abundance of cafes, bars, gift shops, bakeries and a wide variety of shops.
 There are many attractions in this area including Theatre by the Lake, Keswick swimming pool, art galleries and of course the mountains and fells surrounding this town.
-There are a large choice of holiday cottages in the bustling town of Keswick.
+There are a large choice of Keswick cottages in the bustling town and surrounding area.

 Keswick, places to visit